caiofcm/email-notify-magic/README.md

-# Vscode-Debugger-Magic
+# Email-Notify-Magic

-Attach a debugging session of visual studio code to the jupyter notebook
+Send an email after cell execution complete.

+Obs: Currently only used with gmail.

 ## Install

 ```
-pip install vscode-debugger-magic
+pip install email-notify-magic
 ```

 ## Usage